InfraMindAI/appgroup-template-tf/README.md

 # appgroup-template-tf
 Template for the application group Terraform repository.
-Read morea bout it [here](https://workingwiththecloud.com/blog/appgroup-template/).
+Read more about it [here](https://workingwiththecloud.com/blog/appgroup-template/).